 Read about the others at this post ---> The 4 Lilly Belle's of Walt Disney Railroad

-Disneyland Park is also home to North America's 1st Monorail System which departs from Tomorrowland and stops at the Downtown Disney shopping area.
+Disneyland Park is also home to North America's first monorail system, which departs from Tomorrowland and stops at the Downtown Disney shopping area.
 This monorail system was built in 1959.

 Click here to go back to the THEME PARK STEAM list.